pinecoders/pinecoders.github.io/README.md

 ---

 PineCoders is a small, [TradingView](https://www.tradingview.com/)-supported group of programmers who code in [Pine Script™](https://www.tradingview.com/pine-script-docs/en/v5/Introduction.html), the programming language used to write trading indicators and strategies for the TradingView financial charting platform.
-Our members include most of the [Pine Script™ Wizards](https://www.tradingview.com/pine-wizards/) and many of the top programmers of the platform.
+Our members include most of the [Pine Script™ Wizards](https://www.tradingview.com/pine-wizards/) and many of the platform's top programmers.
 Our community-oriented members work together to:

 - Collaborate with TradingView's Pine team to steer the future of the language, test new features, and make Pine Script™ indicators and strategies easier to use for all TradingViewers.
 - Pilot the [PineCoders](https://www.tradingview.com/u/PineCoders/#published-charts) moderator account on TV from where we curate the 100,000-strong [Community Scripts](https://www.tradingview.com/scripts/) by analyzing all new script publications and moderating those that do not comply with House Rules.